Robust, fast, and efficient formation of stable tetratomic molecules from ultracold atoms via generalized stimulated Raman exact passage: COHERENT CONVERSION FROM ATOMS TO TETRATOMIC MOLECULES VIA GENERALIZED NONLINEAR STIREP

-where $\epsilon$ and $\eta$ are constants. $\epsilon\gtrsim0$ enables the regulation of the transient population in the intermediate state, while $\eta\gtrsim1$ governs the final conversion efficiency.
+where $\epsilon$ and $\eta$ are constants, $T$ serves as a time for normalization. $\epsilon\gtrsim0$ enables the regulation of the transient population in the intermediate state, while $\eta\lesssim1$ governs the final conversion efficiency.
 It should be noted that $\eta=1$ is prohibited in nonlinear cases, whereas no such restriction exists in linear cases.
+Once $\theta(t)$ and $\phi(t)$ are determined, the Rabi frequencies can be derived by substituting them into Eq.~(\ref{8}).